don-v/JSBooks/EloquentJS_3rdEd/P1_Language/06_Objects/notes/06_Objects.md

 <!-- 3rd ed. -->

-Teach mentioned in C4 that a `for/of` loop can loop over several ...
+Teach mentioned in C4 that a `for/of` loop can loop over several kinds of data structures.
+This is another case of polymorphism -- such loops expect the data structures to expose a specific interface, which arrays and strings do.
+And we can also add this interface to our own objects.
+But before we can do that, we need to know what symbols are!

 <!-- HERE -- polymorphism++ -->